vincentlan15/String-Regex-Manipuplation/chapter2.md

 --- type:NormalExercise lang:python xp:100 skills:1 key:e3ef684864
 ## Using "." and "*" together

 We learned earlier that "." can be used to match any character.
 Now that we have learned "*", we can use the two together to create powerful search patterns.
-A pattern such as "A.*G", for instance, means "an A followed by anything, and then G." Now use this technique to find *all occurences* of a G appearing before a C in the gene sequence we've been working on.
+A pattern such as "A.*G", for instance, means "an A followed by anything, and then G." Now use this technique to serach for a G appearing before a C in the gene sequence we've been working on.

 *** =instructions
-- Search in `seq` for *all* occurences of a "G" appearing before a "C".
+- Search in `seq` for the occurences of a "G" appearing before a "C".
 - Print out the results

 *** =hint
-- The search pattern should be `C.+G`.
+- The search pattern should be `G.+C`.
 - You don't need to change the code for the print statement that we provided.

 *** =pre_exercise_code